OmarHeshamGaballa/Tier2-App-using-terraform/README.md

 5- WebServer EC2 t2.micro instance in Public Subnet

-6- Security group for ec2 to allow http and https port 80,443 and diffrent one for mysql db to allow port 3306
+6- Two Security group the first one for ec2 to allow http and https port 80,443 and the second for mysql db to allow port 3306

 ## How to run

-run the following commands in order but make sure that you are in the right path /project
+run the following commands in order but make sure that you are in the right path under /project

 1- terraform init